top of page

 Researchers evaluate solubility, stability, and compatibility before preparing peptide solutions.

-Much of the bad information online comes from attempts to simplify a complex process.
+Much of the bad information online stems from attempts to simplify a complex process.
 In real research settings, shortcuts are avoided because they introduce error.

 Examples of misconceptions include: